“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 More empty spaces started sprouting up around the ring.

 It had been hours, but never did I make any sense of what we were really doing.
-There was never an explanation and from all I knew I had lied to Jerry the whole time.
-I didn’t like the blood, and the nudity made me think of being naked in my office, but for now, all I could do was continue to float through this insane experience, maybe take something away from this, and later hang up my sweet garb and move on with my life.
-The beer was choice but everything else down here wasn't for me.
+There was never an explanation, and all I knew was I had lied to Jerry the whole time.
+I didn’t like the blood, and the nudity made me think of how I wanted to be naked in my office; but for now, all I could do was continue to float through this insane experience, maybe take something away from this, and later hang up my sweet garb and move on with my life.
+The beer was choice, but everything else down here wasn't for me.

 “Score!”
 He exclaimed, clutching his fist and pulling it down to his waist.
-Then he said something to me before taking off to the middle, “God I hope it's you Pedro.”
+Then he said something to me before taking off to the middle, something that made me question our relationship entirely.
+“God I hope it's you Pedro.”

-Jerry took the middle with pride, sloshing blood along the floor with each step.
-He stopped and patiently waited for what he was sure to be my selection next.
+Jerry took to the center with pride, blood sloshing along the floor with each step.
+He stopped and patiently waited for what he was sure to be my selection.
 He kept his eyes on me and it made me feel extremely uncomfortable.
-He was sizing me up with a far different look than he’d ever had.
-He has this assured look, unlike he ever does during our casual luncheons or brief encounters on the way to work.
+He was certain I’d be picked next.
+He was sizing me up with a far different expression.
+He had this assured look of absolute confidence, something he’d never shown during our casual luncheons or during the brief encounters we shared along the way to work.
 Jerry was looking at me as if I was a piece of meat, a delicacy of a thing that man hasn’t been able to enjoy since well before the cow went extinct.
 It was like he knew my tile would be selected next.

-My luck.
 I wasn’t selected.
 If I was I wouldn’t have entered the ring anyway.
+Not a chance.

 Instead, it was Janice’s tile.
 The green light reflected off her white gown, a beautiful thing that looking back on should've been the first thing I mentioned to her, a clear conversational piece.
 Even though it wasn’t me, Jerry’s eyes shifted from mine to Janice’s.
-Seeing it was her, the same woman we were talking about earlier, his eyes returned back to mine and he wiggled his unibrow with sick glee.
-I wasn’t sure what kind of reaction was gonna come from Janice or Jerry.
+Seeing it was her, the same woman we were talking about earlier, his eyes returned to mine and he wiggled his unibrow with sick glee.
+I wasn’t sure what kind of reaction was gonna come from Janice and Jerry.
+I still didn’t know anything.
 What the Hell do you have planned here?
 What are you gonna do?

 I realized for some reason Jerry had all the control.
 I felt this strange anger.
 Whatever you do Jerry, you leave that woman alone.
-From my understanding, Jerry was a normal guy, a bit odd but regular.
-He had a clear alternative agenda and though it wasn’t me, he didn't look too upset about it.
+From my understanding, Jerry was a normal guy, a bit odd, but regular.
+But I could see now he had a clear alternative agenda for tonight, and though it wasn’t me, he didn't look too upset about it.

 “Dammit!”
 Jerry called out.

-There wasn’t anyone to come and remove Janice’s body from the floor.
-She laid face down in the pool of blood, neck gouged open, with wet strands of hair reaching out in all sorts of directions.
-I only knew of her a little but I couldn't help but feel sad.
-Yet I had barely known her, she was right here, dead before me.
-I watched her die.
-I felt unbelievably slighted by life, and I didn’t care if any of these people saw me with tears strewn down my face.
-It’s the alcohol, I’d say.
+There wasn’t anyone to come and remove Janice’s body from the center floor.
+She laid face down in a pool of blood, her neck gouged open, and with wet strands of her hair reaching out in all sorts of directions.

-It had gotten to the point where you couldn't make out the lining and bright lights of the floor.
-There was no drain for the blood to go anywhere, no cleaning worker to sop up the mess, and nobody was willing to move poor Janice from the center floor.
+There weren’t too many of us left.
+It had gotten to the point where you couldn't make out the lining and bright lights of the floor anymore.
+There was no drain for the blood to go anywhere, no cleaning worker to sop up the mess, and nobody was willing to move poor Janice from the center.

-Several more people were selected and proceeded with their turns as if her body wasn’t laying there.
+Several more people were selected and proceeded with their turns as if her body wasn’t lying there.
+No one cared for their mortality anymore, and while day-to-day it may have been unconsciously accepted, down here it was right in my face.

-I had been experiencing a total blackout from the beer and just when I thought I had endured long enough, it was my turn.
+What committed me to stay there I do not know.
+What I believe is I had been experiencing a total blackout from the beer and just when I might’ve thought I had enough of this Hell, it was my turn.

 I had completely spaced out after Janice.
-I was barely able to make out the flickering green light through the blood.
-Robotic, I drunkenly approached the center floor, where Janice was, fearing my legs would give out halfway and I would slip forward into the blade and suffer a fate just the same.
 It was a lot to deal with and my brain was running on autopilot.
+I was barely able to make out the flickering green light through the blood surrounding my shoes.
+Robotic, I drunkenly waddled to the center floor where Janice was.
+The whole time I feared my legs would give out halfway and I would slip forward into the blade and suffer a fate just the same.

-You could look at it two ways: a terrible slipup has happened, or Janice intended on going out the way she did.
-In a world that's been baby-proofed and where any ‘way’ or ‘choice’ in the matter is stripped from the people, most people would secretly agree in a world that's experienced one too many setbacks, death today, as soon as a person can get it, is better than an inevitable melting.
+You could look at it two ways: a terrible accident has happened, or Janice intended on going out the way she did.
+In a world that's been baby-proofed and where any ‘way’ or ‘choice’ in the matter of death was stripped from the people; most people would secretly agree in a world that's experienced one too many setbacks, death today, as soon as a person can get it, is better than an inevitable melting.
 That was a very probable reason for Janice’s actions.
-I never understood such a perspective, but of course I wasn’t gonna do anything of the sort.
+Maybe.
+I never understood such a perspective, but of course, I wasn’t gonna do anything of the sort.

 I wiped the wetness from under my eyes.
 I couldn’t understand how these feelings could be so commonly shared.
-Ever since that SeeMe with the deranged man, I couldn’t help but question all these evil things and secret happenings that happen behind the scenes; it was obvious that whatever it was we were doing was ruled out of fear and something worse.
-The side of my head where my personal implant had been thwacked was still throbbing from the extreme electrocution and the numerous drinks I had only amplified the pounding feeling.
+Ever since that SeeMe with the deranged man, who cried about his son, I couldn’t help but question all these evil things and secret happenings that went on behind the scenes; it was obvious that whatever it was we were doing was done out of fear or something worse.
+The side of my head where my personal implant had been thwacked was still throbbing and the numerous drinks I had only amplified the pounding feeling.

 “Get a grip.
 Let’s go home.”
-I said out loud to whoever cared to listen to me.
+I said to myself, out loud, to whoever cared to listen.

 Even as I was up close to the center circle, I couldn't see the edge of any blade, nor could I hear of anything being there.
-In fact, it was like the thing didn't even exist and that a magical force was cutting people up, or in Janice’s case, cutting her down.
+It was like the thing didn't even exist and that a magical force was cutting people up, or in Janice’s case, cutting her down.

 I stood waiting for what felt like an eternity for someone else’s tile to light up.

-He looked at me and wasted no time approaching the center.
+He looked at me, sighed deeply, and wasted no time shuffling toward the center.

 His eyes met mine and he moved his hand forward to usher on whatever it was we were doing.
 He put his hand right through where I thought the blade was and nothing happened to it.
 He looked at me funny.

 “I’ve already been cut.
-I’ve committed to the game.”
+I’m committed to the game.”
 The bartender said.
 “Let’s go pal.”

 A game.
 I forgot this was all a game.
+This was a game?
 I suppose it never occurred to me that we were all playing around.
 Having fun.
-I couldn't remember when or what or how this all started, but now it was my turn to play.
-I can’t imagine what this game could mean for the two of us, or what it meant for the woman who stripped down or Janice whose throat was slit and was still lying face down in the blood of a hundred strangers.
+At this point, I couldn't remember when or what or how this all started, but now it was my turn to play.
+I can’t imagine what this game meant for the two of us, or what it meant for the woman who stripped down or Janice whose throat was slit and was still lying face down in the burgundy liquid of a hundred strangers.
 This game that we were playing wasn't fun and as the alcohol buzz finally seemed to peak, I realized I was not going to be able to leave from here unless I cut my hand.

 I think I was scared to get cut.

 My blood squirted out the top of my hand like I had never seen before, literally.
-It shot around the circle, spraying into areas of the bloody ring.
-It covered an older woman and she began laughing.
-The pain was unbearable, far worse than my head had been hurting.
+It shot around the circle, spraying aimlessly into the crowd.
+My blood covered an older woman and she began laughing.
+The pain was unbearable, unlike any pain I had ever felt, and far worse than my head had been hurting.

 “Now we’ll get on playing.
 You’re wasting everyone else's time.”
 He said.

 I clutched my gushing hand, and my adrenaline was raging.
-The abundance of alcohol finally came to my support and I’m sure without its sedation, I would be fucked.
+The abundance of alcohol finally came to my support and I’m sure without its sedation, I would’ve been fucked.
 I realized there was no point now.
 Whatever I got myself into was my own fault.

 My mind and body were transported to another place that wasn’t the dark confinements of the cellar.

-The bartender studied me and looked at me slowly. “...Well I’d say I’d like your life boy.”
-The bartender said and balled his hands up.
+The bartender studied my body slowly. “...Well I’d say I’d like your life boy.”
+He balled up his hands.

 “I don't get it!”
 I was honest.
 “This is all insane!
 What do you mean you get ‘my life’?”

 “From whom did you receive word about this game?
 This place?
 Answer that.
 I served you drinks, didn’t I?
 How unlawful of you my friend.
 This is the game you play.
 This is what you do when you're down.
 When you're down you bet, you play.
 If you can, you take what you can get.
 You see, most people tap into their animal instincts here.
 A chance to get what you want with your hands, not predisposed roles in this world.
 Dog eat dog.
-Do you think I ever wanted to be a bartender?
-Look at you.
-Probably some big-time executive.”
+Christ, look at you.
+You’re probably some big-time executive.”
 The bartender explained.

-“I don't understand how fighting each other will solve any of those problems a person has, it’s nuts?”
+“I don't understand how playing a ‘game’ solves any of those problems a person has.
+This isn’t a game!
+It’s nuts!”
 I said.

-“But that's the game.
-The bell tolls.
+“But it is a game.
+The bell tolls, did you not hear it?
 The commitment was the cut.
 The blood has been spilled.
-You see, you already agreed to the terms down here.
+You see, you already agreed to the terms when you came down to this place.
 Now, we will fight, and the winner, by death if necessary, will inherit the body and life of that person if they so wish.
 Sick, perverted men seek women’s bodies to touch and molest.
 The sick seek the healthy people.
 The poor seek the rich.”

 “Sure but it's fair.
 Understand that I will take everything of yours.
 I was never predisposed like you.
 I was never given a proper chance in the Learning Halls.
 I was raised in the lowest subregions of civilization.
 I grew up, gambled here, swapping other’s lives with mine, taking dozens of people to get where I am, here, as a lowly bartender, where I can be close to this treasure.
 I’ve waited and waited for someone naive like you and finally, I’ve lucked out in this game.
-I’ve paired with the bigshot!
+I’ve been paired with a bigshot!
 A pretty target you are.
 You are a pretty, pretty target.”
 The wrinkly bartender said, licking his lips and inching closer to me in our limited space.
+He was psychotic, unable to control himself.

 There was no point in letting this guy talk any longer.
 I got it, and I realized what Jerry wanted now.
 It was all nonsense and whatever rules I had agreed to, whatever blood I had cast, I was gonna crush this guy anyway.
 I was young and he was old.
 I was also drunk as shit.
 I realized the padded walls didn't help me.
 If I were to take this guy out, I would need to beat him with my hands; fast and hard.
-I figured once I pinned him I’d pound information out of him.
+I figured once I pinned him I’d pound information out of him or I’d pound him until this all went away.

 Almost forgetting my feet, I bolted toward him to make the first move.
+I reached him faster than I was ready for.
 He saw me coming and quickly braced my tackle.
-It was surprising how quickly he anticipated my attack and as old as he looked, he flipped me onto his back.
+It was surprising how responsive he was to my attack and as old as he looked, he flipped me over his head and onto his back.
 The bartender put us both into the wall and we collided against the padding.
 It was a crazy way to hurt both of us at once.
-I scrambled away to my feet and got some distance.
-I realized that this older man had far more experience doing this than I had.
-His moves were dumb but crazy enough to seriously hurt.

-The room felt so strangely familiar to a SeeMe.
-The air felt similar, the amount of room we had, and the way the one-on-one interaction was identical.
+I scanned for something, anything.
+The room felt so familiar to a SeeMe.
+Even the way it smelled, dank and musty.
+The air felt similar too, the amount of room we had was also the same, and the way it was organized as a one-on-one interaction was identical.
 This was the exact same setup as a SeeMe or at least mimicked the technology.

 Then it occurred to me to try something out.